 The Johnston-Felton-Hay House (Hay House), one of Macon’s most distinguished and historic homes, has been a National Historic Landmark since 1974.
-The first floor is elegantly displayed for visitors to admire, with fine works of art, an 80-foot dome, and early luxuries that were unheard of in the 1850s when the mansion was built.
+The first floor is elegantly displayed for visitors to admire, with fine works of art, an 80-foot dome, and early luxuries unheard of in the 1850s when the mansion was built.
 I was amazed by the beautiful chandeliers, statues, and drapes.

 Visit the Georgia Sports HOF

 Sports enthusiasts will appreciate this well-thought 14,000 square feet museum featuring sports legends from the Peach State, Georgia.
-Some of the sports represented at the Georgia Sports Hall of Fame are golf, baseball, boxing, gymnastics, and baseball.
-Be sure to take a picture on the Olympics platform and test your sports ability with the Hall of Fame’s interactive exhibits.
+Some sports represented at the Georgia Sports Hall of Fame are golf, baseball, boxing, gymnastics, and baseball.
+Take a picture on the Olympics platform and test your sports ability with the Hall of Fame’s interactive exhibits.

 Drop by the Macon Welcome Center

 Enjoy a warm Macon welcome at the Visitor’s Center.
 There are two locations; off of I-75 and in the middle of town.
 Parking is free.
 Colorful displays and exhibits show travelers parts of Macon’s past and present.
 Brochures, catalogs, maps, and magazines can help guide your trip while staff members answer any questions you may have.

 This fascinating and sprawling cemetery, listed on the National Register of Historic Places, is the final resting place for Macon locals and Civil War soldiers.
 The headstones at Riverside Cemetery date back to 1887.
-More than 18,000 bodies are buried at the beautiful grounds.
+More than 18,000 bodies are buried on the beautiful grounds.

 Explore The Big House Museum

-Experience all things Allman Brothers at their one time home, The Big House, converted to a museum.
+Experience all things Allman Brothers at their former home, The Big House, converted to a museum.
 Classic rock memorabilia (clothing, pictures, band instruments, gold records) decorates the house.
 Enjoy walking through the house, set up as it would have been when the Allman Brothers lived there.
 Lots of souvenirs are available in the museum store.